nikantonelli/WSJFBoard/README.md

 WSJFBoard
 =========================

-## NOTE: To prevent loading massive tranches of data (just because you started in the wrong peroject), you have to hit the Fetch Items button!
+## NOTE: To prevent loading massive tranches of data (just because you started in the wrong project), you have to hit the Fetch Items button!

 ## Overview
 Grid board to calculate WSJF from Risk, Value, TimeCriticality and PlanEstimate and re-rank on-screen.
 Add to a page with a Release filter in if you wish.